Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-06/10-html5/02-page.md

 It is possible to use HTML5 to inform users if they have entered information correctly.
 This is known as “**form validation**”.

-Traditionally, form validation occurred with JavaScript, but HTML5 has added this feature.
+Traditionally, form validation occurs with JavaScript, but HTML5 includes these features.

 Validation helps ensure the user enters information correctly and with the correct "types" of data.
-Validation before submitting a form to a server reduces server load and enables users to more quickly see if there are errors in their form.
+Validation before submitting a form helps reduce resource usage on a server and enables users to more quickly see if there are errors in their form.

 An example of form validation is the `required` attribute.
 Try pressing the 'Submit' button before entering any text: